bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/gas-fees.md

 ### Drawbacks of Meta Transactions

-- Value transfered in meta transactions should always be non-zero (msg.value > 0).
+- Value transferred in meta transactions should always be non-zero (msg.value > 0).
 - Value transfer from EOA (externally owned address) is not possible via meta transactions.